College-wide Navigational Links | Go to Local Navigational Links

 Lonnie W. Funderburg, Master Beekeeper

-Over the past six years I have assisted with a dozen bee removals from structures.
+At most every opportunity, I will speak to a local bee club, an elementary class, garden club, or civic organization on a variety of beekeeping-related subjects.
+Over the past few years, I have assisted with a dozen or so bee removals from structures.
 My wife, Bonnie, and I sell honey, candles, lip balm, skin cream, and hand lotion.
-When available, I sell nucs.
+When availability permits, I sell nucleus hives (nucs).

 Contact: